 Thing is, simple chemical substances are very regular.
 Rows and columns of atoms stack up to form crystals, metals and rocks, or they float about freely to make liquids and gases.
 Simple structures aren’t capable of doing anything interesting because they’re so organised.
 Chaotic structures like gases have the opposite problem – things float around so easily it becomes a chemical free-for all, nothing is stable enough to interact and evolve.
 So we have to rule out simple Chemistry and simple chemical reactions…they aren’t living in a meaningful sense.

 All life on Earth (over 1.7 million different species discovered so far) is complicated.
 Atoms arrange in chains, spirals, sheets, clumps and clouds.
 Molecules are specifically shaped to fit through certain gaps and not others.
 Particles carry each other from place to place like nanoscopic machines, structures are pulled apart, rearranged and even self-constructed.
-The Chemistry of life is like an insane factory, and this is what we need…intricate, complicated and varied chemical reactions.
+The Chemistry of life is like an insane factory and this is what we need…intricate, complicated and varied chemical reactions.

 Chemistry is a bit like Lego.
 Atoms and molecules come in lots of different shapes and sizes, some more complex than others.
 Suppose you had one of those simple pieces which was just a single bump and hole.
 If your planet is supplied with these pieces only, all we get are chains varying in length.
 There is nothing more complicated or interesting possible.
-They either stack together in short chains or in long ones.

 Well, most atoms are like that.
 The majority are shaped to accommodate one or two bonds and that’s it.
 If all your planet has to play with are simple atoms, life isn’t going to arrange itself into existence.
 All you can hope for are crystals, rocks, gases and liquids.